dibyendumajumdar/dmr_c/README.md

 * Optimizer - this performs various optimizations on the SSA IR
 * LLVM backend - this takes the SSA IR output and converts this to LLVM IR

-Details of each of these is given below.

 ## Using dmr_C as a JIT

 dmr_C can be linked as a library.
 To use it as a JIT you only need to invoke following: